owens2727/Towens2727.github.io/about.md

 ### The Best Fantasy Novel You Haven't Read

 **The Name of the Wind** by **Patrick Rothfuss** is a fantastic read.
-It's the top fantasy book on Good Reads that isn't a part of the Harry Potter, Lord of the Rings, or Game of Thrones series.
+It's the top fantasy book on Good Reads that isn't a part of the Harry Potter, Lord of the Rings, or Game of Thrones series, and has flown under the radar for quite some time.

 [Good Reads Top Fantasy Novels](https://www.goodreads.com/shelf/show/fantasy)